-In Part I, we will cover one third of the 44 hectares of this immense park.
+In Part I, which starts at the Gambetta entrance, we will cover one third of the 44 hectares of this immense park.
 Of the three walks, this one is of medium difficulty, with mostly straight pathways and level ground, and a tricky patch in the middle where you need to pay strict attention to directions.

 We will visit the final resting places of luminaries Oscar Wilde, Gertrude Stein, Alice B Toklas, Ettore Bugatti, Amadeo Modigliani, Edith Piaf, Henri Salvador, Beaumarchais, Anna de Noailles, the Carton family, Quintin Craufurd, Victor Noir, Sarah Bernhardt, Yves Montand, Simone Signoret, Isadora Duncan, Stéphane Grappelli and a Dragon.